 The non-executive directors of the Company may hold shares and options over shares in the Company.
-The issue of any options to non-executive directors must be approved by shareholders in general meeting.
+The issue of any options to non-executive directors must be approved by shareholders at a general meeting.

-The remuneration of non-executive directors for the period ending 30 June 2012 is detailed in the table on page 10 of this report.
+The remuneration of non-executive directors for the period ending 30 June 2013 is detailed in the table on page 10 of this report.